The Pitfalls of Third-Party Sellers

 Third parties don't always have the most accurate, up-to date information on occupancy policies or special requests.

-Transparency should never feel mysterious.
+Transparency should never feel mysterious, so buyer beware!

 Reviews: Not All Events Are Equal

-A cruise ship can be beautifu.
+A cruise ship can be beautiful.
 A resort can be five stars.
+But that doesn't automatically guarantee the event itself is exceptional.

 Look for reviews of the specific organizer and the specific event, not just the venue.

 Two events at the same location can deliver wildly different experiences depending on who is running them.
+Not all cruises or resort events are created equal and out of the same cloth, even if it's on the same cruise ship or venue.

 Follow the Money